-The v1.0.1 pipeline can map assembled contigs to annotated transcripts (e.g. RefSeq, Ensembl,...), and can identify candidate novel splicing events such as exon-skipping, novel exons, retained introns, novel introns, and alternative splicing.
+The current pipeline can map assembled contigs to annotated transcripts (e.g. RefSeq, Ensembl,...), and can identify candidate novel splicing events such as exon-skipping, novel exons, retained introns, novel introns, and alternative splicing.
 It can also extract candidate SNVs, INDELs, and gene fusion events from contig alignment data.
+It also finds putative chimeric transcript events and candidate polyA sites.

 The Trans-ABySS pipeline consists of a) Perl wrapper scripts; b) Python, Perl and bash scripts; and c) command line applications.
-The pipeline can be run on any Linux platform.
+The pipeline can be run on any POSIX-compliant platform.
 Processing large datasets will require a computer cluster.